abdoibrahim1337/OSWP-PlayBook/README.md

 # OSWP-PlayBook
-A PlayBook for OSWP Exam & Wireless Pentest
+A PlayBook for OSWP & Wireless Pentest